Ikenna Obi

-Ikenna Louis Obi (born 1976) is a Nigerian actor and film producer.
+Ikenna Louis Obi (born 27 December 1976) is a Nigerian actor and film producer.
 He appeared in Shameful Deceit, for which he won Best Actor in a Supporting Role at the 5th BEFFTA UK Awards.

 Early life

-Obi was born on 27 of December 1976 in Lagos, the last of four children.
+Obi was born on 27 December 1976 in Lagos, the last of four children.
 His father became ill and died at a young age.

 Career

 Attended City Academy Drama School in London.